 Is income protection the same as workers compensation?
 No. While there are similarities between the two, they are different things.
 Income protection a type of insurance that will pay you a regular income benefit if you’re unable to work because of an injury,...

-Will WorkCover pay for doctors?
-Yes, if you have an accepted WorkCover claim, you’re entitled to be paid for the costs of reasonable medical and like expenses.
+Does WorkCover pay for doctors?
+TL;DR If you have an accepted WorkCover claim, you’re entitled to be paid for the costs of reasonable medical and like expenses.
 Part of this includes having your doctors bills paid for.
-WorkCover will pay for doctors bills that they...
+WorkCover will pay for doctors bills that...

 What happens if you can’t return to work after injury?
 If you are unable to return to work following an injury related to your employment, there’s two different scenarios that need to be considered.
 1. If you’re on WorkCover 2.
 If you’re not...